adamlove01/nuxt-ssr-secure-website/README.md

 The login system in this app uses JSON WebTokens to verify login.

 **The AccessToken**

-This token is stored in-menory in Vuex and expires in 15 minutes.
-We are using Vuex for this data because other solutions such as client-side Cookies or localStorage are considered a security risk.
-They are javascript-accessible and can be hacked.
+This token is stored in-memory in Vuex and expires in 15 minutes.
+We are using Vuex for this data because other solutions such as client-side Cookies or localStorage are considered a security risk -- they are javascript-accessible and can be hacked.

 **The refreshToken**